-- Internal Professional Development Opportunities.
-These are often the most effective option when there are a number of employees that require upskilling or professional development around the same topics.
-This often happens with a change of legislation requiring new procedures or upgrades to technological systems requiring new hands-on training.
-It can also be effective to introduce a new theoretical approach to more senior employees.
+- Internal Professional Development Opportunities – These opportunities are most effective when a group of employees needs upskilling or professional development around the same topics.
+This often happens with a change in legislation requiring new procedures or upgrades to technological systems requiring new hands-on training.
+Introducing a new theoretical approach to senior employees can also be effective.

-- Conferences and Community Professional Development Opportunities.
-This is where training budgets and allocations are most important.
-For employees, having an amount of money that allows them to find opportunities of specific interest to their personal growth and advancement is an empowering experience.
-While most employees have to request these types of funds, knowing that they are available will encourage them to proactively seek out growth opportunities which will only benefit your business.
+- Conferences and Community Professional Development Opportunities – This is where training budgets and allocations are most important.
+Employees should have a certain amount of money allocated to them that allows them to find opportunities that align with their personal growth and advancement.
+While most employees have to request these types of funds, knowing that they are available will encourage them to proactively seek out growth opportunities that will benefit your business.

-- Leadership Development and Coaching.
-For more senior staff members learning to build niche skills and develop their careers, it could be worth investing in a leadership coach for personalised growth and guidance.
+- Leadership Development and Coaching – For more senior staff members learning to build niche skills and develop their careers, it could be worth investing in a leadership coach for personalized growth and guidance.

 Using the 70:20:10 Framework for Employee Learning and Development

 When considering employee training and development, it is essential to use the 70:20:10 framework as a reference.
 This theory proposes that employees gain 70% of their learning through experience, 20% through relationships with other people, and 10% through structured courses and programs.
 Ensuring that your company has a training budget and robust learning, mentorship, and leadership opportunities can allow employees to learn from various sources to maximize their potential and productivity for your business.

 In conclusion, having a training budget for your company can bring numerous benefits, including increased employee engagement, retention, and productivity.
 There are various options to consider when creating a training program, such as MOOCs, internal professional development opportunities, conferences and community professional development opportunities, and leadership development and coaching.
 By investing in your employees’ learning and development, you can create a culture that values growth, engagement, and commitment to the success of your company.